fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Amelia Simmons, [American Cookery](https://books.google.com/books?id=_6CggcPs3iQC).
 Read the introduction by Karen Hess (ix-xv), and skim through the recipes.
 What stands out to you?

 - For the following (all mentioned on the Early American Cookbooks page), there are no specific pages to read.
-But skim through the books and read a recipe here and there.
+But skim through the books and read a recipe here and there so you have a sense of their similarities and differences.
   - Lydia Child, [American Frugal Housewife](https://books.google.com/books?id=D3AEAAAAYAAJ)
   - Mary Randolph [The Virginia Housewife](https://books.google.com/books?id=R4YEAAAAYAAJ)
   - Eliza Leslie, [Miss Leslie's Complete Cookery](https://books.google.com/books?id=KVL5oJA8IWsC)